-Sealing the mast reduces the frequency of complete boat inversion following a capsize.
-Silicone sealant can be applied to the mast head fitting where it plugs into the mast, and to a disc inserted in the hole in the underside of the fitting.
-Silicone sealant can also be squeezed into the centre of any mast rivets that are open, except those securing the kicker eye.
-Leave those holes open and also leave the bottom of the mast open so that any water can escape.
+To seal the mast and thereby reduce the tendency of complete boat inversion following a capsize: remove the masthead fitting, plug the underside e.g. with a cork, replace, putting retaining screw to the side of the fitting rather than the front where it could chafe the halyard, then apply silicone sealant to the joint & old screw hole.
+Silicone sealant can also be squeezed into the centre of any mast rivets that are open, except those securing the kicker eye; leave those holes open and also leave the bottom of the mast open so that water can escape.
 Replace the standard 8mm mainsheet with a smaller diameter rope to reduce friction where it passes through the boom.
-A 7mm diameter anti-tangle rope is available.
+A 7mm diameter sheet is now standard.
+A Topper mainsheet works well.